-A Patient’s Guide to Posterior Cruciate Ligament Injuries
+A Patient’s Guide to Posterior Cruciate Ligament Injuries and Treatment in Midlothian, VA

 The posterior cruciate ligament (PCL) is one of the less commonly injured ligaments of the knee.
 Understanding this injury and developing new treatments for it have lagged behind the other cruciate ligament in the knee, the anterior cruciate ligament (ACL), probably because there are far fewer PCL injuries than ACL injuries and they rarely require surgery.